 Pearl is fascinated by light.
 It is what first captures her attention when beginning to take a photograph.
 She is especially intrigued as to how light affects our natural world, the landscape and how the light transforms these shapes.
-She shoots both black and white and color film.
-Film!
-Pearl loves the feel of film going through the camera and the sound of the mechanical shutter.
-Her main body of work consists of reflections, water, shadows, trees, clouds, and rock formations, often captured as close-ups.
+Her main body of work consists of reflections, water, shadows, trees, clouds and rock formations, often captured close up.
 She strives to capture the unusual subject or perspective.
-More or Pearl’s work can be seen here.
+More of Pearl’s work can be seen here.

 Today, our lives can get over-the-top busy, layered with packed schedules, long commutes and a seemingly endless “must do” list.
 We get outside too little, while we are on electronic call too much.
 The paintings Paula creates are inspired by the landscapes that bring those things that we don’t give ourselves enough of; relaxation and time to renew.
 Paula shares those places that can take you back into the peacefulness of nature and give you moments to reconnect with your best self.
 More of Paula’s work can be seen here, or on her own web site.

 Growing up on the east slope of the North Cascade Mountains informed Matt’s design sensibility.
 He draws on the landscapes sometimes complex but always elegant line, form, and balance that he sees reflected in this landscape.
 After making jewelry for 25 years, Matt is beginning to feel that he is able to convey some of the subtle interactions between the metal and the stone, the line and the form, balance and color.
 He has always been drawn to design that says a lot without much fuss.
 Matt’s wide format landscape photography can be seen on his web site.